alexshadowolex/Spotify-Bot/README.md

 ## Additional Information
 * Use any compiled binary (.jar-files) at your own risk.
 They could be doing anything without you knowing it.
 Either you trust me and my builds or not.
 I will take no responsibility for anything.
 * You can change the properties' values at any time, but they will only be applied after the next start up.
-* If a new version is available, download the files in the release.
-If new properties were added, a file UpdateProperties-<version_number>.jar is included.
-Run that file before running the new Bot Version.
-To update the current Bot, just replace it with the new version.
 * Make sure to check on releases, if there are newer version of the project-setup- or setup-token-jar, if needed.
 * If an error occurres (a window with a big wall of text appears), check the bottom part of the message.
 The most common mistake is a property missing or having invalid data.
 A property missing can be identified like this: <br>
   ![exampleMissingProperty.png](images/exampleMissingProperty.png)